vicliv/deepfake-survey/README.md

 ## 📸 Real Images

 * **Source**: LAION‑400M dataset
 * **Prompt Extraction**: We used a multimodal model (Qwen‑2.5) to automatically extract a concise descriptive prompt for each real photograph.
+You can see the prompts used in *prompts.txt*.

 ```text
 Example Prompt (real/image_0.jpg): “A bustling city street at sunset, with pedestrians crossing and warm light reflecting off wet pavement.”